Why motivation isn’t enough

 These small shifts act like gentle prompts.
 It makes your behavior easier to do, which means you need less motivation to take action.

 Motivation still has a role.
-Instead of relying on it every day, we can use those moments of extra energy to prepare, organize, or make progress in ways that don’t require follow-through later.
-Think of motivation as a short-lived resource that helps you set up the systems you’ll depend on.
+Instead of relying on it every day, we can use those moments of extra energy to prepare, organize, or make progress in ways that make follow-through easier.
+Think of motivation as a short-lived resource that helps you set up the systems you can lean on later.

 When you feel energized: